dolphjs/docs/content/decorators.md

 #### Method Decorators

-The decorators directly affect the class-method they are declared on.
-In Dolph, one method could have more than **1** decorator attached to them so it's essential to try maintaining order else your code may not work as supposed.
+These decorators directly affect the class method they are declared on.
+In Dolph, a method can have multiple decorators attached, so it’s crucial to maintain the correct order to ensure your code functions as expected.
 Below is a list of these decorators:

 <table>
     <tbody>
         <tr>
-            <td><code>@UseMiddlware(middleware: Middleware)</code></td>
+            <td><code>@UseMiddleware(middleware: Middleware)</code></td>
             <td><code>Registers a middleware for a method.</code></td>
         </tr>
         <tr>